 Rice and wheat: The endosperm persists as a significant part of the seed.

-Coconut: Liquid endosperm that is coconut water; solid endosperm, the coconut meat.
+Coconut: Liquid endosperm, that is, coconut water; solid endosperm, the coconut meat.

 Feature | Monocots | Dicots |

-Presence | Typically present and persists in the seed | Often consumed during seed development |
+Presence | Typically present and persists in the parts of seed | Often consumed during seed development |

 Function | The main source of nutrition for the developing seedling | Provides nutrition primarily during early seed development |